- Baby’s skin is delicate and prone to becoming dry and irritated. It needs gentle care.

 Room temperature and ventilation

-- Room temperature should be comfortable and ventilation good.
+- Room temperature should be comfortable with good ventilation.

-- Do not put on too much clothing or blankets for babies to avoid them being too warm and unable to sleep.
+- Do not put on too much clothing or blankets for your baby as she may not be able to sleep when feeling too warm.

 - Check the baby’s nape of her neck.
 Feeling just warm means that your baby is comfortable.
 If there is sweat, it may mean that it is too warm for your baby.

 Babies can fall asleep even if the surroundings are not completely quiet.
-Playing soft music and humming a lullaby to your baby can help her fall asleep.
+Playing soft music or humming a lullaby to your baby may help her fall asleep.

-- Cotton bed sheets and blankets are the best for babies as they reduce the chance of getting allergies
+- Cotton bed sheets and blankets are the best for babies by reducing the chance of allergies

 - Tucking the sides of the blanket underneath the mattress can avoid the blanket being shifted over to cover your baby’s head and prevent suffocation.

-- You may swaddle your baby in a blanket to make him/her feel secured.
+- You may swaddle your baby in a blanket to make him feel secured.
 However, swaddling too tightly can affect breathing and will trap body heat.
 Also make sure your baby’s head and face are not covered.
+If your baby shows signs of attempting to roll, don’t swaddle him to avoid any sleep accident.

 Learning how to sleep